Yeolyi/blog_src/frontend/react/index.md

 [JSX Babel REPL](https://babeljs.io/repl/#?presets=react&code_lz=MYewdgzgLgBApgGzgWzmWBeGAeAFgRgD4AJRBEAGhgHcQAnBAEwEJsB6AwgbgChRJY_KAEMAlmDh0YWRiGABXVOgB0AczhQAokiVQAQgE8AkowAUAcjogQUcwEpeAJTjDgUACIB5ALLK6aRklTRBQ0KCohMQk6Bx4gA)

 Using props and state, we can put together a small Todo application.
-This example uses state to track the current list of items as well as the text that the user has entered. **Although event handlers appear to be rendered inline, they will be collected and implemented using event delegation.**??
+This example uses state to track the current list of items as well as the text that the user has entered. **Although event handlers appear to be rendered inline, they will be collected and implemented using event delegation(?)**

 ### Tutorial